szkrd/arch-x230/wifi.md

 * dependencies galore
 * "wifi association took too long" error
-* connections disappearing from nm-applet (only hidden create is available)
+* connections disappearing from nm-applet (only hidden and create are available)
+* icon not updating (showing the computer icon or empty bars) after a long time